 The U.S. Army Corps of Engineers manages the natural resources at Buffumville Lake for multiple uses: flood control, wildlife habitat, forest production, watershed protection, and outdoor recreation.

 The U.S. Army Corps of Engineers is currently treating the lake for aquatic invasive plants.
-These invasives include variable milfoil, fanwort, and Eurasian milfoil.
-These plants are called aquatic hitchhikers because they are spread on the bottom of boats and trailers.
-It is very important to wash off boats every time you enter and exit a water way.
+These plants include variable milfoil, fanwort, and Eurasian milfoil.
+These plants are called aquatic hitchhikers because they are spread on the bottom of boats and trailers making it very important to wash off boats every time you enter and exit a water way.
 Even a small piece of a plant can grow roots and plant itself.
 During the winter months at Buffumville Lake, the lake level is decreased to expose plants’ root system to the bitter cold.
-The cold temperatures have been successful in managing the invasives around the shore line.
-Chemical treatment is being considered.
+So far, the cold temperatures have been successful in managing the invasive plants around the shore line.

 The site where the village of Buffumville was established was first developed as a mill in 1812.
 The 183-acre tract was situated in both Oxford and Charlton.
 In that year, brothers Alexander and Jonathan Nichols built a dam and sawmill on the Little River.
 In 1815, they built a two-story house, and in 1818, a gristmill.